SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 • Does not block requests

-• Does not act as a firewall, WAF, or gateway
+• Does not act as a firewall, WAF, gateway, or abuse-prevention system

 Typical use